oak-security/stylusport/handbook/src/introduction.md

 ## What Arbitrum Stylus offers

 Arbitrum Stylus provides a smart contract platform that supports developers writing contracts in Rust, C, and C++.
 The platform maintains full Ethereum Virtual Machine (EVM) compatibility.
-Unlike most EVM chains that require contracts to be written in DSLs like Solidity or Vyper, Stylus enables the use of languages that compile to WebAssembly (WASM), offering:
+Unlike most EVM chains that require programming contracts with DSLs like Solidity or Vyper, Stylus enables the use of languages that compile to WebAssembly (WASM), offering:

 - **Performance**: 10-100x faster execution than Solidity
 - **Memory efficiency**: More efficient memory usage and lower gas costs